sohammistri/QuantBox-Programming-Assignment/README.md

 # QuantBox Programming Assignment

+The problem statement can be accessed in [statement.pdf](./statement.pdf).

 The following is the description of files in this project:

 * ```Packets.h``` contains the ```Packet``` class for an individual Packet and ```Message``` class for individual messages.
 Different types of messages are addressed by extending the base ```Message``` class into various derived classes based on the type of messages like ```NewMessage, TradeMessage, CancelMessage, ModifyMessage, QueryMessage```.